 Assistant Dean Guzman is leading training for faculty and staff on implicit bias and microaggressions.
 Other campus-led trainings are being made available.

 Professor Deborah Cantrell created and facilitated the school’s first-ever 1L Anti-Racism and Intersectionality Caucus this fall.
 Caucus conversations focus on what it means to be an anti-racist and how members of the Colorado Law community can support intersecting aspects of identity, including gender and sexual orientation.
 The caucus provides an opportunity for students to explore anti-racism and intersectionality more generally by learning about white fragility and white privilege and will apply frames of anti-racism and intersectionality to the law and the legal profession.
 Participants consider how their own experiences in law school do, or do not, acknowledge systemic racism and injustice, and do, or do not, help support our own efforts to be anti-racist and attentive to intersectionality.
 Students in the caucus are encouraged to foster other similar caucus conversations amongst their peers.
+In April 2021, the caucus released its first newsletter to the Colorado Law community.

 The fall Faculty Colloquium focused on race and policing, voting rights, and immigration detention, with talks by University of Southern California Roy P. Crocker Professor of Law Jody David Armour, USC Gould School of Law’s Vice Dean for Faculty and Academic Affairs and Professor of Law Franita Tolson, and University of Denver Sturm College of Law Associate Professor César Cuauhtémoc García Hernández.